Museum - Collection Inventory Grant

 The program is developed to support museums that are helping New Brunswickers understand themselves and their ties with the past, to strengthen their sense of pride and identity, and/or to better appreciate their links with the environment.

-• To assist individual museums develop tools for managing their collection and to take steps to improve and upgrade their registration process;
+• To assist individual museums develop tools for managing their collection and to take steps to improve and upgrade their registration/cataloguing processes;

-• To encourage contributing users of the Canadian Heritage Information Network (CHIN) to upload their artifact information to CHIN and more specifically in Artefacts Canada;
+• To encourage museums to become contributing members of the Canadian Heritage Information Network (CHIN).
+This will enable museums to upload their artifact information to the Artefacts Canada database which is maintained by CHIN;

 • To promote the use of a standardized vocabulary to offer virtual access to New Brunswick’s museum collections.

-Depending on need and demand, a grant of approximately $3,000 will be provided to eligible museums.
+Depending on need and demand, a grant of up to $3,000 will be provided to eligible museums.

-Participating museums will be required to submit the data from the inventory of their collection to the museum services contact below by March 31 of the current fiscal year.
+Participating museums will be required to submit the following to Heritage Branch by March 31st of the current fiscal year:

-Automated museums are also required to upload at least a minimum of ten (10) new artifact records, including images, to Artefacts Canada by March 31 of the current fiscal year.
+• Upload at least a minimum of fifteen (15) new artifact records from their collection, including images, to Artefacts Canada database which is maintained by the Canadian Heritage Information Network (CHIN) by March 31st of the current fiscal year.